| |

 Raymond, Rye, Salem, Sandown, Seabrook, South Hampton, Stratham, West

 Nottingham, Westfield, and Windham.
+SEE

 the ROCKINGHAM